 - What do others say about this hospice?
 Get references both from people you know and from people in the field, e.g., professionals in health care such as nurses, social workers, caregivers in nursing homes, assisted living caregivers, others who have experienced hospice for a loved one or friend.
 Ask what their experience has been with the hospice and what their impressions were.

 - What are services and specialized programs offered that go beyond those required by Medicare?
 Some services fall in a gray area.
 They are not required by Medicare but may be helpful to improve the comfort of a patient.
-Examples include massage, music therapy, healing touch, use of essential oils, or specialized care programs for dementia.
+Examples include massage, music therapy, healing touch or use of essential oils.

 - Are there limits on treatment currently being received?
 Is there anything currently being done for the patient that a hospice under consideration would not be able to do (e.g., radiation to reduce the size of a tumor for pain management, paracentesis, blood transfusions, or use of medical cannabis)?